-- We recognise that schools play an essential role in helping children to understand and identify the parameters of what is appropriate child and adult behaviour; what is 'safe'; to recognise when they and others close to them are not safe; and how to seek advice and support when they are concerned. - Otford Primary School will use the curriculum to provide opportunities for increasing selfawareness, self-esteem, social and emotional understanding, assertiveness and decision making so that students have a range of contacts and strategies to ensure their own protection and understand the importance of protecting others.
-This will include online safety. - Pupils will be educated at a level appropriate to their age and ability about a range of safeguarding concerns through personal, social, health and economic education (PSHE), and through sex and relationship education (SRE).
-This will include, but is not limited, to bullying (including cyber bullying),radicalisation, child sexual exploitation (CSE), stranger danger, road safety, sexual abuse, neglect, online safety including cyber bullying. - Systems have been established to support the empowerment of children to talk to a range of staff.
-Children at Otford Primary School will be listened to and heard and their concerns will be taken seriously and acted upon as appropriate. - Specific systems outside of expected day to day classroom interaction and support will include: - School Council - Themed assemblies including core values - Worry boxes - Buddy and peer-mentoring systems - PSHE events - Regular feedback guestionnaires with groups of children - Anti-bullying Week - o SEAL - Think U Know, Childnet, Digital Literacy Scheme of work in E-Safety lessons, as well as Safer Internet Day.
+We recognise that educational settings play an essential role in helping children to understand and identify the parameters of what is appropriate child and adult behaviour; what is 'safe'; to recognise when they and others close to them are not safe; and how to seek advice and support when they are concerned.

+New School, Canterbury will use the curriculum to provide opportunities for increasing self-awareness, self-esteem, social and emotional understanding, assertiveness and decision making so that students have a range of contacts and strategies to ensure their own protection and understand the importance of protecting others.

+Pupils will be educated at a level appropriate to their age and ability about a range of safeguarding concerns through personal, social, health and economic education (PSHE), Circle Sessions (if appropriate) and through sex and relationship education (SRE).
+This will include, but is not limited, to bullying (including cyber bullying),radicalisation, child sexual exploitation (CSE), child criminal exploitation (CCE), stranger danger, road safety, sexual abuse, neglect, online safety, gender based violence/sexual assaults and 'sexting'.

+Systems have been established to support the empowerment of children to talk to a range of staff (Including regular Circle Sessions) Children at New School, Canterbury will be listened to and heard and their concerns will be taken seriously and acted upon as appropriate.

-21. The Use of School Premises by Other Organisations
+The Use of School Premises by Other Organisations

-- Where services or activities are provided separately by another body using the school premises, the Head Teacher and Governing Body will seek written assurance that the organisation concerned has appropriate policies and procedures in place with regard to safeguarding children and child protection and that relevant safeguarding checks have been made in respect of staff and volunteers. - If this assurance is not achieved then an application to use premises will be refused.
+Where services or activities are provided separately by another body using the school premises, the Trustees will seek written assurance that the organisation concerned has appropriate policies and procedures in place with regard to safeguarding children and child protection and that relevant safeguarding checks have been made in respect of staff and volunteers.

+If this assurance is not achieved then an application to use the premises will be refused.

-22. Security
+Security

-- All members of staff have a responsibility for maintaining awareness of buildings and grounds security and for reporting concerns that may come to light.
-We operate within a whole-school community ethos and welcome comments from pupils/students, parents and others about areas that may need improvement as well as what we are doing well. - Appropriate checks will be undertaken in respect of visitors and volunteers coming into school as outlined within guidance.
+All members of staff have a responsibility for maintaining awareness of buildings and grounds security and for reporting concerns that may come to light.
+We operate within a whole-setting community ethos and welcome comments from pupils/students, parents and others about areas that may need improvement as well as what we are doing well.

+Appropriate checks will be undertaken in respect of visitors and volunteers coming into the setting as outlined within guidance.
 Visitors will be expected to sign in and out via the office visitors log and to display a visitors badge whilst on school site.
-Any individual who is not known or identifiable should be challenged for clarification and reassurance. - The school will not accept the behaviour of any individual (parent or other) that threatens school security or leads others (child or adult) to feel unsafe.
-Such behaviour will be treated as a serious concern and may result in a decision to refuse access for that individual to the school site.
+Any individual who is not known or identifiable will be challenged for clarification and reassurance.

+The setting will not accept the behaviour of any individual (parent or other) that threatens school security or leads others (child or adult) to feel unsafe.
+Such behaviour will be treated as a serious concern and may result in a decision to refuse access for that individual to the site.

-23. Monitoring and Review
+Monitoring and Review

-- All school staff (including temporary staff and volunteers) will have access to a copy of this policy and will have the opportunity to consider and discuss the contents prior to approval of the Governing Body being formally sought.
-The policy will also be available to parents/carers. - This policy has been written in September 2017 to reflect the new guidance and legislation issued in relation to safeguarding children and promoting their welfare. - The policy forms part of our school development plan and will be reviewed annually. - All staff should have access to this policy and sign to the effect that they have read and understood its contents. - The DSL will review the policy following any child protection concerns (including following learning identified from serious case reviews) or allegations against staff to ensure that it reflects appropriate, accurate and up-to-date safeguarding practice.
+All school staff (including temporary staff and volunteers) will have access to a copy of this policy and will have the opportunity to consider and discuss the contents prior to approval of the Trustees being formally sought.
+The policy will also be available to parents/carers.

+The policy will be reviewed annually.

+All staff should have access to this policy and sign to the effect that they have read and understood its contents.

+The DSL will review the policy following any child protection concerns (including following learning identified from serious case reviews) or allegations against staff to ensure that it reflects appropriate, accurate and up-to-date safeguarding practice.

-24. Local Support
+Local Support